JazzMaster/LazGFX/README.md

 I have my own "methods" if I need object-related routines.
 They work.

-#### Some SDL routines disappear-

-Changes from SDL1 to SDL 2 have removed some code.

-        knowing that /dev/cdrom is the active SDL_CDROM device knowing that /dev/dsp (oss) /dev/snd/XYZ (alsa,pulse) are sound/MIDI devices
-        knowing that /dev/input/jsX is the joystick
-        /dev/input/ -the mouse, and even haptic device input

-Can these still be used- or do we have to rewrite half of SDL?
-Audio routines have been rewritten and the code is as much of a mess as KMS programming.

-If youre going to rewrite code- make it optimal- and DO IT RIGHT.
-Dont drop useful routines and make others have to rewrite your code for you.

 #### DirectX

 Although primarily for windows(supported via WINE libs) this started in 2D rendering.

 3D support is present in D3D library DLLs.
 DLL is the windows equivalent of Linux Shared Object (so) compiler output.
 (Pre-Compiled OBJect code was the previous incarnation)

 #### OpenGL